marcin-szelag/jMAFrunner/README.md

   - jmaf
   - jrs

 Default value of the last parameter is *jmaf*.
-If learning data contain missing attribute values, *jrs* compatibility mode is chosen automatically, so as to handle the learning data properly (jMAF does not handle data with missing values, jRS does).
+If learning data contain missing attribute values, *jrs* compatibility mode is chosen automatically, so as to handle the learning data set properly (jMAF cannot process data with missing values).

-Induced decision rules are written in the directory of the input ISF file.
-Name of the saved \*.rules file is chosen automatically and corresponds to the name of ISF file and chosen parameters, e.g., if program is run in this way:
+Induced approximations and decision rules are written in the directory of the input ISF file.
+Name of the saved \*.apx and \*.rules files are chosen automatically and correspond to the name of the ISF file and chosen parameters, e.g., if the program is run in this way:

-?> jMAFrunner.bat "..\data\windsor.isf" standard 1.0 certain
+?> jMAFrunner.bat "../data/windsor.isf" standard 1.0 certain

-then it will save file ..\data\windsor_standard_1.0_certain.rules.
+then it will save two files: ../data/windsor\_standard\_1.0.apx and ../data/windsor\_standard\_1.0_certain.rules.